 The budget agreement keeps in place Biden's plan to provide student debt relief, but he can't go any further.

-How do we possibly afford this with thirty-one trillion dollars in debt?
+How do we possibly afford this with $31 trillion in debt?

-You know, the administrative uh pay go rule for regulations, that's a win, but it would expires after two years.
+You know, the administrative pay go rule for regulations, that's a win, but it expires after two years.

-And so far, at least the headline on the final agreement does not include we're sending every remaining COVID-19 or American rescue plan dollar and protects funding for uh housing assistance and and other you know pet projects that the Democrats want.
+And so far, at least the headline on the final agreement does not include rescinding every remaining COVID-19 or American Rescue Plan dollar and protects funding for housing assistance and other pet projects that the Democrats want.

-If you want to be a part of the program, uh we've got both sides in terms of the Republican battle over this budget deal that O'Carthy hammered out with uh Joe Biden and the Democrats.
+If you want to be a part of the program, we've got both sides in terms of the Republican battle over this budget deal that McCarthy hammered out with Joe Biden and the Democrats.

 I've not seen the 99-page bill.

-I guess the the devils are in the detail, but so you just we're working off talking points from both sides, and uh there's just too much here that just reeks of a typical, you know, Washington split the baby, let's not go all the way ever, you know, deal on fiscal responsibility.
+And there's too much here that just reeks of a typical, you know, Washington split the baby, let's not go all the way ever, you know, deal on fiscal responsibility.

-At some point, you've got to ask, when are they going to go all the way and and and balance their budget and live within their means and stop the insanity of you know the the billions of dollars in new Green Deal socialist spending that is now you know infecting every single department within government, uh, including the defense department.
+At some point, you've got to ask, when are they going to go all the way and balance their budget and live within their means and stop the insanity of the billions of dollars in new Green Deal socialist spending that is now infecting every single department within government, including the Defense Department?

-At what point do they just say enough's enough, we can't rob future generations?
+At what point do they just say, enough's enough?

 That's what conservatives are saying.

-Uh and at the end of the day, you know, here was the here's the dilemma for McCarthy.
+And at the end of the day, here's the dilemma for McCarthy.

 First of all, I don't believe that would have happened anyway.

-Secondly, and there are a lot of financial uh experts and economists that agree with me.
+Secondly, and there are a lot of financial experts and economists that agree with me.

 That would be Joe Biden, your president.